If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 I had the top voted article on the Survivor subreddit for two days along with 63 comments.

-What is The Datatainment Method
+What is The Datatainment Method for viral posts?

 Quite simply, The Datatainment Method is taking something that people care about (think TV shows and music) and mashing it up with a topic from your boring niche.